Beyond leading twist: $\rho$ meson decay constants and distribution amplitudes in a self-consistent light-front quark model: Conclusion

 Despite the complexity of the $\rho$ meson, the methodology and results demonstrated here can be readily extended to other mesons and observables.
 Future lattice QCD simulations may serve as valuable benchmarks for validating these predictions.

-In conclusion, this work represents a significant milestone in achieving fully self-consistent and process-independent results within the LFQM.
-By consistently implementing the BT framework, we have contributed a substantial advancement toward establishing the salient LFQM and opening new avenues for exploring the nonperturbative structure of hadrons.
+In conclusion, this work presents a self-consistent and process-independent implementation of the LFQM based on the BT framework.
+It offers a significant step forward to providing a reliable tool for the study of hadron structure and spectroscopy.